 Nearly 24 hours a day the street is busy, with people in bars, restaurants, music clubs or just hanging around on the street.

-St. Mark's Place is named in the 1830s for the nearby church, St. Mark's in-the-Bowery.
+St. Mark's Place was named in the 1830s for the nearby church, St. Mark's in the Bowery.

-One of the must-see things on St. Mark's and the surrounding streets is the Mosaic Trail, a path of over 80 lampposts covered with mosaics that represent historic locations and events that took place in the East Village.
+One of the must-see things on St. Mark's and the surrounding streets is the Mosaic Trail, a path of over 80 lampposts covered with mosaics representing historic locations and events in the East Village.

 For almost a century, starting in the 1900s, St. Mark's Place was a hotbed of cultural, political, and even gangster activity.